-Barcelona’s Palau Güell was designed by the young Gaudí and is a wonderful blend of medieval opulence and the architect’s unique exuberant style.
-The palace was completed in 1890, the building was the private residence of Gaudí’s patron, Count Güell.
-The Palau Güell was designated UNESCO World Heritage Site in 1984.
+The Palau Güell was designed by the young Gaudí and is a wonderful blend of medieval opulence and the architect"s unique exuberant style.
+Completed in 1890, the building was the private residence of Gaudí"s patron, Count Güell.
+The Palau Güell is a designated UNESCO World Heritage Site

 The Sagrada Família is Antoni Gaudí"s best-known work and has become an undisputed symbol of Barcelona.
 This unique modern temple has been under construction since 1882, and is expected to be completed by 2026.